Atinary-technologies/phoenics/README.md

 ## Getting started

 Phoenics is developed for Linux based systems.
-Although we hope that you will not encounter any issues we would appreciate if you contacted us should you run into any of them.
+Please contact us should you run into issues.

 To install Phoenics from source you can clone this repository and execute the following steps.